History of the Prince of Wales Hotel

 Holding tight to his gun, bayonet pointed forward, the American rushed, ran him through, watched him fall back.
 Closer now he can see it… long brown hair!

-Not a British soldier, but a woman, wearing heels and making herself look tall.
-She didn’t know the American was there until the blade was through her heart, and he didn’t want to kill an innocent woman.
+Not a British soldier, but a woman, wearing heels, making herself tall.
+She didn’t know the American was there until the blade was through her heart.
+And he didn’t want to kill an innocent woman.

 Pulling the blade out, he let her fall to the floor.
 The soldier ran out of the room and down to the street, joining his fellow men and saying nothing as Molly McGuire died on her bedroom floor.